TPT Teacher Training – Contrology with Christine for the Classically Curious

 To fulfill all requirements, you should look at committing 10-15 hours a week to your training.

 The theory/lectures will be taught over 5 separate weekends throughout the year.
 During these weekends, you will cover the history of Pilates, the Pilates repertoire, how to use each piece of equipment and basic anatomy.
-You will also learn how to assess clients and how to develop a program that will help facilitate change in the client so they can ‘Return To Health’.
+You will also learn how to assess clients and how to develop a program that will help facilitate change in the client so they can ‘Return To Life’.
 Conditions and contraindications will also be covered so that you can confidently teach clients coming to you from injury who are looking to get back into a healthy exercise regime.
-You will learn how to teach classes with multi-levels of fitness and learn why and when to choose certain pieces of equipment over others to support your client in getting to new, stronger places within the body.
+You will learn how to teach sessions with multi-levels of fitness and learn why and when to choose certain pieces of equipment over others to support your client in getting to new, stronger places within the body.
 Attendance to each of the 5 weekends as well as completion of the minimum requirement of hours is mandatory in order to complete the program.

 For more information please contact Christine on 250-320-2639 or email firstname.lastname@example.org.